-Provide detailed information about the offsets required by necessary approvals, having regard to relevant specific-issue offset policies, including but not limited to:

-- an offset proposal or strategy setting out: - the values which will be impacted and may require an offset under the respective specific issue offset policies, including confirmation that the project is a Significant Community Project pursuant to section 10(5) of the VM Act - how the development has avoided and minimised (mitigated) impacts on values which may require an offset - the extent of each value which may require an offset under the respective specific-issue offset policies - the offset delivery mechanism for the proposed offsets e.g. direct offset, offset transfer, indirect offset or offset payment - where the offset delivery mechanism involves a land-based offset, an assessment demonstrating that an offset which meets the requirements of the Biodiversity Offset Policy or Policy for Vegetation Management Offsets (whichever is applicable), is available within the landscape.
-The assessment should include a GIS analysis of the requirements of the specific-issue offsets policy and a written synthesis of this information - adequate survey information, supported by detailed survey methodology, to support the stated offset requirements.
+- identified above.
+Include human impacts and the control of any domestic animals introduced to the area. - 5.39 Demonstrate how the project would comply with the following hierarchy: - avoiding impact on areas of remnant vegetation and other areas of conservation value including listed species and their habitat - mitigating impacts through rehabilitation and restoration including, where relevant, a discussion of any relevant previous experience or trials of the proposed rehabilitation - measures to be taken to replace or offset the loss of conservation values where avoiding and mitigating impacts cannot be achieved. - 5.40 Explain why the measures above would not apply in areas where loss would occur. - 5.41 Discuss the boundaries of the areas impacted by the project within or adjacent to an endangered ecological community, including details of footprint width.
+If the project area will impact upon a threatened community, include reasons for the preferred alignment and the viability of alternatives. - The EIS should provide details about the approvals that will be required under the NC Act and SPA.
+The overall EMP for the project should address the performance requirements of the relevant policies and regional vegetation management codes (refer to www.dnrm.qld.gov.au/land/vegetation-management). - 5.43 Where relevant, this section should discuss environmental offset requirements in accordance with the Environmental Offsets Act 2014. - 5.44 Provide detailed information about the offsets required by necessary approvals, having regard to the Environmental Offsets Act 2014, including but not limited to: - an offset proposal or strategy setting out: - the values which will be impacted and may require an offset, including confirmation that the project is a Significant Community Project pursuant to section 10(5) of the VM Act - how the development has avoided and minimised (mitigated) impacts on values which may require an offset - o the extent of each value which may require an offset under the Environmental Offsets Act 2014 - the offset delivery mechanism for the proposed offsets e.g. direct offset, offset transfer, indirect offset or offset payment - where the offset delivery mechanism involves a land-based offset, an assessment demonstrating that an offset which meets the requirements of the Environmental Offsets Act 2014, is available within the landscape.
+The assessment should include a GIS analysis of the requirements of the Environmental Offsets Act 2014 and a written synthesis of this information - adequate survey information, supported by detailed survey methodology, to support the stated offset requirements.

-Describe any departure from no net loss of ecological values (Refer to the Queensland Government Environmental Offsets Policy (Environmental Protection Agency 2008) and applicable specific-issue offset policies).
+5.45 Describe any departure from no net loss of ecological values (Refer Environmental Offsets Act 2014).